FLAMES p2 Tutorial

 More details on the instrument status and on FPOSS can be found respectively on the FLAMES Web pages and on the FPOSS tool Web page.
 Further useful information and tools for the OB preparation can be found on the User Support Services and Tools Web pages.

-For the sake of this tutorial, we will use the p2 demo facility: https://www.eso.org/p2demo
+For the sake of this tutorial, we will use the p2demo -- the p2 demonstration facility: https://www.eso.org/p2demo

-This is a special facility that ESO has set up so that users who do not have their own p2 login data can still use p2 and prepare example OBs (for example, while writing a proposal to get the overheads right!).
-You cannot use it to prepare actual OBs intended to be executed.
-When you prepare such OBs you should use your ESO User Portal credentials for p2 (with http://www.eso.org/p2).
+This is a special facility that ESO has set up so that users who do not have their own p2 login data, or do not have a run on the given instrument, can still use p2 and prepare example OBs (for example, while writing a proposal to get the overheads right!).
+You cannot use it to prepare actual OBs intended to be executed (except if you export the OBs and then re-import them back into p2 -- i.e. the operational p2).
+When you want/need to prepare OBs for actual execution you will need use your ESO User Portal credentials for p2 (with http://www.eso.org/p2).

-After directing your browser to the p2 demo facility the main p2 GUI will appear as follows:
+After directing your browser to p2demo, the main p2 GUI will appear as follows:

 Runs for a number of instruments appear in the lefthand column, since the p2 demo facility is used for all of them.
 Similarly, if you log into p2 (instead of p2demo) with your own ESO User Portal credentials, you will get the list of all the runs for which you are PI, or for which you have been declared as a Phase 2 delegate by the respective PI(s).